jongpie/NebulaLogger/docs/apex/Configuration/LoggerCache.md

 #### `contains(String key)` → `Boolean`

+Manages interacting with platform cache partitions, and can be mocked during unit tests so that tests don&apos;t have to rely on the actual platform cache partitions configured in the org.

+#### `contains(String key)` → `Boolean`

-Manages interacting with platform cache partitions.
+Manages interacting with platform cache.
 The provided transaction cache instance is used internally as the primary caching method, and is further augmented by using Platform Cache to provide caching that spans multiple transactions.

 #### `contains(String key)` → `Boolean`

 Manages any transaction-specific caching, using `Map&lt;String, Object&gt;`

+#### `get(String key)` → `Object`

 #### `get(String key)` → `Object`